How the internet of things will make freight shipping more efficient.

 As manufacturing, transportation and almost every aspect of society progresses with modern advances, the dependency on the Internet of Things (IoT) expands and impacts our everyday lives.
 By the year 2020, there will be 25 billion connected devices in use, representing a 30-fold increase over today.

-Due to the IoT's rapid growth, business models will be inclined to keep pace.
+Due to the IoT's rapid growth, small and medium-sized business models will be inclined to keep pace.
 We're certain to realize its value within logistics soon.
 Let's look at how the IoT can drive overall productivity and make freight shipping more efficient.

 The IoT utilizes radio frequency identification (RFID), composed of a chip, a reader and database, along with cloud-based GPS systems, which makes it possible to keep track of individual items and their condition.
 With the combination of RFID and the IoT, chips can communicate with each other.